-Damage to a "run-about" — rental vehicles used by production assistants to run errands—are also a common claim on production sets.
+Damage to "run-about" — rental vehicles used by production assistants to run errands —is also a common claim on production sets.
 Production assistants are often younger employees and, due to the nature of their job, they may also tend to be in a hurry on the set.
 The combination of a more youthful driver and haste could mean that the next scene involves a production assistant colliding with another vehicle.

 To help mitigate the risks associated with rental vehicles, consider taking the following steps:

 - Film productions can conduct background checks on all drivers.

 - Safety training might also provide a measure of protection.

 - A third important step is to be familiar with vehicle rental contracts and know who is responsible for property damage and liability if an accident occurs.
 Although damage to on-set vehicles is rare, it is still an important consideration, particularly when it comes to a "hero vehicle."
 If the General Lee goes down during Dukes of Hazard or the Batmobile crashes while filming Batman, it will impact production and could lead to an insurance claim.